vhaudiquet/ubuntu-project-docs/docs/who-makes-ubuntu/joining/membership-in-MOTU.md

 in these skills across a broader range of packages throughout the Archive, including types of software you've never worked on before.

-More advanced packaging topics you should master as a MOTU applicant include:
+More advanced packaging topics you should be comfortable with as a MOTU applicant include:

 * Package merges from upstream, to go ahead of Debian's version